 Salt and freshly ground black pepper, to taste

 Balsamic vinegar, to taste

 Peel the pumpkin or squash and cut into 1-inch pieces.
 To make it easier to peel the pumpkin, cut in half, remove the seeds (and set aside for roasting!), then microwave each half cut-side down in a shallow dish of water for 5 minutes, or roast the halves at 220°C for about 15 minutes.
 When the pumpkin is cool enough to handle, shave off the skin with a sharp knife.

 Peel the turnips and cut into small cube like pieces.

 In a large Dutch oven or soup pot, heat the butter and olive oil over medium heat.
 When melted, whisk in the cornmeal until smooth.
 Then stir in the chopped pumpkin, turnip, bell peppers, onion, garlic, and tomato paste.
 Cook, stirring frequently, for about 10 minutes.

 Add the broth, diced tomatoes, beans, and corn.
 Stir in the chili powder, cinnamon, cumin, and Worcestershire sauce.
 Bring back to a simmer then reduce the heat and cook for at least 1 hour, or until the pumpkin and turnip are tender.
 (It gets even better if simmered longer — a whole afternoon, if you have the time.)

 Before serving, taste and season with salt and pepper and a dash of balsamic vinegar.
 Serve hot with chopped green onions, shredded cheddar cheese, and sour cream.

-This is a fantastic recipe for anyone across the world, incorporating some overseas favourites but can be used to warm up Winter down under.
-Easily made in bulk, it can be easily vacuumed sealed for later days, although it’s such a crowd favourite, you may have to double the recipe!
+This is a fantastic recipe for anyone across the world, incorporating some overseas favorites but can be used to warm up Winter down under.
+Easily made in bulk, it can be easily vacuumed sealed for later days, although it’s such a crowd favorite, you may have to double the recipe!